-You will meet an I Can Work Advisor who will discuss your job goals and start work with you to find paid employment.
+You will meet face-to-face with an I Can Work Employment Specialist who will discuss your job goals and start work with you to find paid employment.
 This will include engaging with employers.

-The I Can Work team will provide in depth support with benefits and the impact of going back to work on your income
+The I Can Work team can also provide in depth support with understanding how the impact of going back to work might affect your benefits and income

 In-Work Support Service

-The In-Work Support Service is part-funded by European Social Funding through the Welsh Government, providing free support for employees and businesses in Conwy, Denbighshire, Anglesey and Gwynedd.
+The In-Work Support Service is part-funded by European Social Funding through the Welsh Government, providing free wellbeing support for employees and businesses in Conwy, Denbighshire, Anglesey and Gwynedd.
 To find out how we can help you or your business and to check your eligibility: